 In the USA the arrival of Amazon in 1994 as an Online Bookstore marked the end of glory days of physical bookstores.
 This climate change didn’t reach Indian shores in any significant way for another 15 years, till Flipkart was founded in 2007 modelling itself on Amazon USA where both of its founders (Sachin Bansal and Binny Bansal had worked before).
 In that same year (2007) one more change hit the book business worldwide and it was Amazon’s launch of Kindle e-reader; till then Sony had one but every time I tried one in a store my urge to buy one were receding!

 Till then though few online stores were selling books non had any catalogue that was worth its name.
 My choices were limited to buying physical books to India from Amazon USA (and paying exorbitant shipping cost) or from 2010 when I got my first Kindle was to buy e-books (which too was expensive).
-Till I got my Kindle Paperwhite Touch early this year, the experience of reading on a e-device was never comfortable, compared to a paper book and its intoxicating smell of dead trees and joy of flipping the pages pretending to yourself of having finished reading the book.
+Till I got my Kindle Paperwhite Touch early this year, the experience of reading on an e-device was never comfortable, compared to a paper book and its intoxicating smell of dead trees and joy of flipping the pages pretending to yourself of having finished reading the book.

-In the next few years it was an onslaught of online book stores in India including Flipkart, BookAdda and recently Amazon India jumping one over the other with expanded catalogues and unbelievable discounts from cover price.
-My brain won over my heart, my purchase of books from physical stores including Landmark came down to few a year, most of it being done in the annual Chennai Book fair.
+In the next few years, it was an onslaught of online book stores in India including Flipkart, BookAdda and recently Amazon India jumping one over the other with expanded catalogues and unbelievable discounts from the cover price.
+My brain won over my heart, my purchase of books from physical stores including Landmark came down to a few a year, most of it being done in the annual Chennai Book fair.
 Another trend that was hitting the business of physical bookstores including Landmark was the huge decline of Music CD sales.
 That business entirely moved to Mobile & Digital (MP3) downloads, with it it took away almost all the profits of physical bookstores.
 On top of this tsunamis, the real-estate rental costs in all Tier-1 (Metros) & Tier-2 of India skyrocketed in the last ten years.
 All this together has sounded the death knell for local bookstores.

 Did these local bookstores had any chance of winning?.
 Given their brand value, reach, partnerships and customer loyalty I will risk of saying they did.
 Emotions aside, in reality they offered their business in a platter to be disrupted by the online stores.